Water service outage at Nebraska prison raises new concerns

 People are also reading…

-The Nebraska State Penitentiary was built in 1869 and has undergone several renovations, but corrections officials have argued that it's no longer cost-effective to upgrade the facility with an average population of nearly 1,300 inmates.
+The Nebraska State Penitentiary was built in 1869 and houses minimum, medium and maximum security inmates.
+It has undergone several renovations over past decades, but corrections officials have argued that it's no longer cost-effective to upgrade the facility with an average population of nearly 1,300 inmates.
+Nebraska's corrections department has identified $60 million in maintenance projects that are needed throughout the prison system, including $12.5 million at the state penitentiary.

 “There are limits to how much work can be completed at any given time within a fully occupied prison," Strimple said.
 “The issue has never been money, it's a reflection of an aging infrastructure.”